rythrojaofficial/axis45/workouts/exercise-library.md

 # Workout Library

+_Not comprehensive_ just a quick list to help get ideas flowing

 ### Bodyweight Squats

 1. Basic Bodyweight Squat: Standard squatting motion with feet hip-width apart and arms forward for counterbalance.